Ebola cases in the United States

 Dr. Rick Sacra, a Boston physician who was working for SIM USA, arrived in the United States on Sept.
 5 and was treated for three weeks at Nebraska Medical Center.

 Hospitals across the United States have been urged to watch for possible cases and to ask patients about their travels to help screen for the virus.
-Patients have been monitored in Maryland, Massachusetts, Kansas, Washington, Hawaii and Florida, but none tested positive for Ebola.
+Patients have been monitored in several states.